OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Upgrading Legacy Hashes

-For older applications that were built using less secure password hashing algorithms such as MD5 or SHA-1, these hashes should be upgraded to more modern and secure hashing algorithms.
+For older applications that were built using less secure hashing algorithms such as MD5 or SHA-1, these hashes should be upgraded to more modern and secure ones.
 When the user next enters their password (usually by authenticating on the application), it should be re-hashed using the new algorithm.
 It would also be good practice to expire the users' current password and require them to enter a new one, so that any older (less secure) hashes of their password are no longer useful to an attacker.

 However, this approach means that old (less secure) password hashes will be stored in the database until the user next logs in, and may be stored indefinitely.
 There are two main approaches that can be taken to solve this.

 One method is to expire and delete the password hashes of users who have been inactive for a long period, and require them to reset their passwords to login again.
 Although secure, this approach is not particularly user friendly, and expiring the passwords of a large number of users may cause issues for the support staff, or may be interpreted by users as an indication of a breach.
 However, if there is a reasonable delay between implementing the password hash upgrade code on login and removing old password hashes, most active users should have changed their passwords already.

 An alternative approach is to use the existing password hashes as inputs for a more secure algorithm.
-For example if the application originally stored passwords as `md5(password)`, this could be easily upgraded to `bcrypt(md5(password))`.
+For example if the application originally stored passwords as `md5($password)`, this could be easily upgraded to `bcrypt(md5($password))`.
 Layering the hashes in this manner avoids the need to known the original password, however it can make the hashes easier to crack, as discussed in the [Pre-Hashing](#pre-hashing) section.
 As such, these hashes should be replaced with direct hashes of the users' passwords next time the users login.

 ## Custom Algorithms